cwq2016/POD-PINN/README.md

 the reduced basis refinement, before reaching its accuracy limit, the PRNN obtains higher accuracy than the direct reduced-order model based on a Galerkin projection.

-A schematic of these methods is dipicted in the Follwing.
+The relationship of these methods is dipicted in the follwing.

 <p align="center">
   <img src="https://github.com/cwq2016/POD-PINN/blob/master/IMG/RelationshipChart.jpg">